GermanBrainRot/Project-Galileo/README.md

 Let me drive this home in a very immediate way: do you think this text contains any knowledge whatsoever?
 If you just thought “yes”, then *you are a fool*.

 As Hegelians knew for ages: [he who studies the past is studied by it](https://www.youtube.com/watch?v=PIz4fNrdpWU) (Yes, Hegel *did* watch that DS9 episode, making either him or DS9 the only instance of time travel allowed by the laws of physics).
 This text is studying you, judging whether you are worthy of the mutual knowledge that could be produced between you if you cared enough to seriously engage with it and refine your understanding, possibly by reaching for outside references if you get stuck.
+Conversely of course, the world is judging the text and mutual knowledge production can only commence once people have a good reason to read my nonsense.

  What I am saying here is that knowledge is *produced* and *reproduced* as you engage with a text. *Nobody* today knows what, for example, the Incan Quipus (their knot-encoded “written” language) *meant*.
 Maybe, one day, we succeed in recovering this information by stumbling upon outside reference, but to us, they are mostly a riddle - all because past actions have cut the present off from those who knew how to read them.

 By the way: I mean this quite literally.
 We are teasing out an important distinction here: *information* versus *knowledge*.
 If we follow Rovelli's reasoning, this physical instance of the text that you are reading - no matter if it's represented with ink or bits and pixels - *contains* information about some causally potent principle, the "abstract" text. *Your* engagement with the text reproduces and produces *living* knowledge.

 And yes: If we take "causal information = correlation" to its logical conclusion, this means that the evolving *meaning* of the text for different readers is as physical as the momentum of an asteroid floating through space (which, by the way, is also observer-dependent as an observer in the same rest frame would describe the asteroid as stationary).
-And if you can still take me seriously here, I would hope that this gives you pause when scientists in other disciplines try to explain things in mechanistic terms while ignoring more complex channels of causality.
+And if you can still take me seriously here, I would hope that this gives you pause when scientists in other disciplines try to explain things in mechanistic bottom-up terms while ignoring more complex channels of causality (for example: over-focusing on DNA when explaining how traits are replicated in a population while ignoring more macroscopic channels of trait replication - like for example going to school.
+Your genes did not determine that you know how to read this text!
+And if there is trait replication at the molecular and at the social level, why not at all the levels in between?
+Or even... *above*!
+For example, the fact that Earth has reproduced its orbit for billions of years rather than being cast out of the solar system *might* also have something to do with you being able to read these lines - just as much as the fact that you live in a civilization that permits the maintenance of copies of this text and allows you to set aside enough time to read and understand this.
+Some molecule didn't do all the necessary reproduction here).

  That you can find your own causal impact in the world that you live in can literally be understood as "what goes around, comes around".
 Actions have consequences, and with great power comes great responsibility.
 Your attitude to the life, the universe and everything *matters*.